kyma-project/kyma/docs/tracing/docs/020-architecture-tracing.md

 The Jaeger Deployment is the central element of the tracing architecture.
-It serves both as a target of all query requests sent from the Jaeger UI, and the space for storing and processing the spans and traces created by Envoy, Istio and Kyma services.
+It serves as a target of all query requests sent from the Jaeger UI.
+It is also the space for storing and processing the spans and traces created by Envoy, Istio, and Kyma services.

 ## Request traces